Strongly lensed candidates from the HSC transient survey: Selection method

-\begin{enumerate} \item Pick two image cutouts, one from bluer bands (\textit{g}/\textit{r}) and one from redder bands (\textit{z}/\textit{y}) which have sharper point-spread functions (PSFs). \item Match PSFs in the two selected bands. \item Disentangle the lens light and the lensed images according to colour information. \item Identify the lens centre and the lensed image positions, masking out the region within 0.5$\arcsec$ from the lens centre in the lensed arc image to prevent misidentifying the lensed image positions near the lens centre due to the imperfect lens light separation. \item Model the configuration of the lensed images with a singular isothermal ellipsoid (SIE) model \citep{SIE} for the lens. \end{enumerate} The outputs of the model are the best-fitting SIE parameters: the Einstein radius ($\theta_\text{Ein}$), the axis ratio ($q$), the position angle (PA), and the lens centre.
+The outputs of the model are the best-fitting SIE parameters: the Einstein radius ($\theta_\text{Ein}$), the axis ratio ($q$), the position angle (PA), and the centre of mass (of the lens).
 The convergence $\kappa$ of the SIE model is given by

-where $(\theta_1, \theta_2)$ is the coordinate of the lens relative to the lens centre along the semi-major and semi-minor axes of the elliptical mass distribution.
-We determine the SIE parameters by minimising the $\chi^2_\text{src}$ on the source plane, which is defined as
+where $(\theta_1, \theta_2)$ are the coordinates relative to the centre of mass along the semi-major and semi-minor axes of the elliptical mass distribution.
+We determineed the SIE parameters by minimising the $\chi^2_\text{source}$ on the source plane, which is defined as